NEUROIMAGING / MAGNETIC RESONANCE

 DWI in acute stroke

-• acute ischemia appears hyperintense (bright) on DWI (b factor around 1000 s/mm2) and hypointense (dark) on calculated ADC (apparent diffusion coefficient) maps
+• acute ischemia is hyperintense (bright) on DWI (b factor around 1000 s/mm2) and hypointense (dark) on calculated ADC maps

-• after recanalization, there is often an increase of signal on ADC maps in the ischemic area (visible on DWI and FLAIR) After recanalization, there is often an increase in ADC at the site of ischemia (visible on both DWI and FLAIR) [Albers]
+• following recanalization, an increased signal is often observed on ADC maps in the ischemic area (visible on both DWI and FLAIR) After recanalization, there is often an increase in ADC at the site of ischemia (visible on both DWI and FLAIR) [Albers]

-• the extent of the DWI lesion in acute stroke corresponds approximately to the size of the probably irreversibly affected tissue
+• the extent of the DWI lesion in acute stroke approximately corresponds to the size of the tissue likely to be irreversibly affected

-• however, the reversibility of DWI changes (early DWI reversal) with early reperfusion has been repeatedly described
+• however, the reversibility of DWI changes (early DWI reversal) following early reperfusion has been repeatedly documented

 • DWI allows the differentiation of acute, subacute, and chronic lesions